Skip to Main Content

 Full coverage

 Why USAA made our list: USAA offers below-average premiums in many situations but is restricted to current and former military and their qualifying family members.
 Eligible drivers may choose from a pool of standard coverage types, as well as several military-focused coverage options.
 Although limited in terms of eligibility, the company does have a history of scoring well on customer satisfaction.
 Its eligibility requirements preclude it from J.D.
-Power rankings, but it did earn the highest score for Colorado in the 2023 U.S. Auto Insurance Study.
+Power rankings, but it did earn the highest score for the Southwest region in the 2024 U.S. Auto Insurance Study.

 Why USAA may be best for military-focused coverage: Drivers stationed at Buckley Air Base may be interested in USAA’s military-focused coverage, such as a discount for on-base military members.
 USAA also offers a generous discount of up to 60 percent for deployed military members.